 Here are some of the important well known strains that decrease harmful immune activators:

-C. difficile antagonists: L. acidophilus, L. bulgariucus, L. Casei, L. gasseri, L paracasei, L. plantarum, L. rhamnosus, L. salivarius, Bifidobacterium bifidum, Bifido infantus, bifido Ongum, Streptococcus Thermophilus, Saccharomyces boulardii
+Clostridium difficile antagonists: These beneficial strains decrease harmful Clostridia from causing disease. : L. acidophilus, L. bulgariucus, L. Casei, L. gasseri, L paracasei, L. plantarum, L. rhamnosus, L. salivarius, Bifidobacterium bifidum, Bifido infantus, bifido Ongum, Streptococcus Thermophilus, Saccharomyces boulardii

 Candida Albicans antagonists: L. acidophilus, L. casei, L. paracasei, L. plantarum, L. rhamnosus, Bidfido.
 Infantis, b. saccharomyces boulardii.